-Who can get copies of my protected health information?
-PHI (protected health information) can be released without your authorization to other health care providers for treatment of yourself, to your insurance company in payment of your bill to Brookings Health System, or internally for health care operations (internal audits, quality assurance program., peer review, etc.).
+Who can get copies of my PHI?
+PHI can be released without your authorization to other health care providers for treatment of yourself, to your insurance company in payment of your bill to Brookings Health System, or internally for health care operations (internal audits, quality assurance program., peer review, etc.).
 All other releases of PHI must have your signed authorization before the information can be released.

 What if I do not want my records to be released to someone?
-If there is someone specifically you do not want to see your PHI (protected health information), you must send a written request to the medical health information department.
+If there is someone specifically you do not want to see your PHI, you must send a written request to the medical health information department.

 How much will it cost me to get copies of my protected health information?
-For patients who request copies of their PHI (protected health information), the first 10 pages are free.
-Anything over 10 pages costs $.25 per page.
-There is no charge at all to patients if their PHI is sent directly to another physician for continuing treatment.
+Hard copies of PHI are typically complimentary for patients who request information, except in extreme cases where numerous documents are requested.
+Completely free, 24-7 access to PHI is availible through the MyHealth Patient Portal.
+Patients are never charged if their PHI is sent directly to another physician for continuing treatment.